RParker505/python-django/README.md

 - Explain MVT architecture and compare it with MVC
 - Summarize Django’s benefits and drawbacks
 - Install and get started with Django

+#### Exercise 2.2: Django Project Set Up
+-	Describe the basic structure of a Django project
+-	Summarize the difference between projects and apps
+-	Create a Django project and run it locally
+-	Create a superuser for a Django web application